An IVA is used to manage unsecured debts. Things like Bank loans, Credit Cards, CCJs and HMRC debt can all be included.

 Can you leave Debts out of an IVA?

-You do not have to include all your unsecured debts in an IVA.
-However it is best to do so.
-If you leave a debt out you will be liable to keep paying it.
-The issue is you will struggle to do this.
+Generally speaking, you should include all your unsecured debts in an IVA.
+If you leave any out, you will be liable to keep paying them.

-One possibility might be to leave out a debt and keep paying it with money saved from your agreed expenses budget.
+You might consider leaving out a debt and then trying to keep up the payments by cutting back on your other agreed expenses.
 However this will put you under financial pressure which could lead to the failure of your IVA.

-If you need a credit card to pay for business expenses it may be possible one active.
+There are some exceptions where it might be possible to leave a debt out of your Arrangement.
+One of these is if you are self employed and need a credit card to pay for business expenses.
 However the balance must be zero and paid in full each month.
-In addition if you owe money to your employer the repayments towards this debt could be maintained if failing to do so would jeopardise your employment.
+Another is if you owe money to your employer and trying to include them would jeopardise your employment.